This blog post was updated March 14, 2023

 3 Types of Schema Used in Data Warehouses

 History presents us with three prominent types of data warehouse schema known as Star Schema, Snowflake Schema, and Galaxy Schema.
-Each of these data warehouse schemas has unique design constraints.
+Each of these data warehouse schemas has unique design constraints and describes a different organizational structure for how data is stored and how it relates to other data within the data warehouse.

 The star schema in a data warehouse is historically one of the most straightforward designs.
 This schema follows some distinct design parameters, such as only permitting one central table and a handful of single-dimension tables joined to the table.
 In following these design constraints, star schema can resemble a star with one central table, and five dimension tables joined (thus where the star schema got its name).